BluEye-Robotics/blueye.sdk/docs/video/gstreamer-for-video-streaming.md

         ! fpsdisplaysink sync=false
     ```

-Running the pipeline will open a new window with the camera stream with information about packet loss and camera frame rate.
+Running the pipeline will open a window with the camera stream and information about packet loss and camera frame rate.